When Will Shiba Inu Hit Robinhood? | Benzinga

 See Also: How To Buy Shiba Inu (SHIB)

-Why It Matters: A petition titled “Kindly request of Robinhood to list Shiba Inu coin!” has garnered over 240,827 signatures at press time, and is targeting to cross 300,000 signatures.

-Recently, SHIB was also listed by Coinbase Global Inc (NASDAQ:COIN) as well.
+Why It Matters: SHIB was also listed by Coinbase Global Inc (NASDAQ:COIN) as well.
 The so-called Dogecoin (CRYPTO: DOGE) killer is also available for trading on Coinbase Pro.

 SHIB has been on a tear, post the listing.
 In the last 30 days, the token has shot up 350.82%.
 Over 24 hours, SHIB traded 2.04% lower at $0.00002929 at press time.